Firas-Zarai/Semantic-Similarity-Scoring-System/README.md

 --> you can use Semantic Similarity jupyter notebook for Data exploration.

---> to get the data cleaned version you can use Semantic Similarity jupyter notebook.
+--> to to get the cleaned version of the data you can use Semantic Similarity jupyter notebook.

 --> to use the Semantic-Similarity-Scoring-System you must run :